apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 > INT8Naive Top1 Accuracy: 0.76028 Top5 Accuracy: 0.92796
 > INT8Entropy Top1 Accuracy: 0.76404 Top5 Accuracy: 0.93042

-With quantized model there is tiny accuracy drop, however this is the cost of great performance optimization and memory footprint reduction.
+With quantized model there is a tiny accuracy drop, however this is the cost of great performance optimization and memory footprint reduction.
 The difference between calibration methods is dependent on the model itself, used activation layers and the size of calibration data.

 ### Custom layer collectors and calibrating the model
 In MXNet 2.0 new interface for creating custom calibration collector has been added.
 Main goal of this interface is to give the user as much flexibility as possible in almost every step of quantization.
 Creating own layer collector is pretty easy, however computing effective min/max values can be not a trivial task.